The Swedish capital city is the perfect introduction to Scandinavia. It’s set across 14 islands on an archipelago which extends into the Baltic Sea.

 Get insured for your trip to Stockholm!

-You should also have a better idea of the coolest neighbourhoods in town and be thinking about where to stay close to some of the best attractions on our list.
+You should also have a better idea of the coolest neighbourhoods in town and be thinking about where to stay close to some of the best attractions on my list.

 You’ll hopefully also see that the Swedish capital is a wonderful place for a city break.
 With a rich selection of attractions in Stockholm, you’ll never be bored.
 There’s also a great food and drink scene as well as some pretty exciting nightlife!